-While each of these has its supporters and detractors, none are perfect, and some methods may even produce other more serious sonic anomalies.
+While each of these solutions has its supporters and detractors, none are perfect, and some methods may even produce more serious sonic anomalies.

-The resulting phase coherence (Fig. 2) faithfully preserves the sonic integrity of the original sound with tremendous clarity and resolution throughout a very large listening area.
-This phase coherence can be easily seen in measurements where the speaker’s frequency response shows a completely seamless transition from driver to driver, both on- and off-axis.
+You can actually see the results in measurement graphs where the speaker’s frequency response shows a completely seamless transition from driver to driver, both on- and off-axis.

-Fig. 2) Paradigm speakers have outstanding phase coherence between drive units for superb seamless sonic integration.
+Fig. 2) Paradigm speakers have outstanding phase coherence between drive units for superb, seamless sonic integration.

 The resulting crossover-based phase coherence solution faithfully preserves the sonic integrity of the original signal with tremendous clarity and resolution, and delivers it over a wide, dynamic and detailed dispersion area.